openjdm/openjdm.github.io/_sources/psychology_of_spending.md

-negative implications of the endowment effect is to price your goods as close to market value as possible.<sup>11,\ 12</sup> Whether you are buying or selling goods, then, comparing prices for similar goods across different marketplaces can reduce the endowment effect.<span class="Apple-converted-space"> </span>
+negative implications of the endowment effect is to price your goods as close to market value as possible.<sup>11,\ 12</sup> Whether you are buying or selling goods, then, comparing prices for similar goods across different marketplaces can reduce the endowment effect.

 ### Reciprocity

-Reciprocity’s psychological definition is no different from its layman
+Reciprocity’s psychological definition is no different from its common
-one: it refers to the concept of people, organizations, or entities providing one act or service in response to an equivalent act or service.<sup>13</sup> Businesses can take advantage of the norm of reciprocity by giving consumers small free gifts, causing them to feel
+definition: it refers to the concept of people, organizations, or entities providing one act or service in response to an equivalent act or service.<sup>13</sup> Businesses can take advantage of the norm of reciprocity by giving consumers small free gifts, causing them to feel